Money and Small Farming

 Monthly and yearly cost for goats

 One goat eats through 1 bale of hay each week.
-Bales are up to $26.
+Bales are $16-$26.
 So budget for around $100/month per goat.
 A young goat needs grain until 1 year old.
 A lactating goat needs grain.
 A pregnant doe needs grain in the last two months only.
 Other goats do not need grain.
 One lactating goat can eat through 1 bag of grain every week on average (the minis eat less - about 1.5 weeks/bag).
 1 bag of grain = $33 on average.
-So each year your costs will be different depending on who is pregnant, lactating, growing, waiting to be bred, etc.
+So each year your costs will be different depending on who is pregnant, lactating, growing, waiting to be bred, etc. We've added another cost: the mineral buffet (Little Avalon Farm).
+I love it!
+If you split the 25 pound bags with other goat farmers it's only $286 for 5 pounds.
+It might last me a year...not sure yet.

 Packa Sweets Herd Shares and Kid Sales